OWASP/www-chapter-ghana/index.md

 ### February/March 2020 (Exact date TBC and announced)

+Our next event is at the Ghana Tech Lab, on Sat 14th March 10 AM to 2 PM.

 #### TICKETS:

 This event will be free to attend for both members and non-members of